NYUAppSec/appsec_hw4/README.md

 you want to "Trust Gradle Project?" - if so, answer yes.
 Now give the IDE a minute or two to go download the project dependencies and set up the build system.
-When it finishes, you should see the file pane on the left side of the IDE populated with entries like "app", "manifests", and "Gradle Scripts".
+When it finishes, you should see the file pane on the left side of the IDE populated with entries like "app" and "Gradle Scripts".

 Next, you should set up the Android Emulator.
 To do this go to: